 Rating as a Day Trip From Hallstatt: 10 out of 10 (We suggest staying 2-3 days).

 3. Munich, Germany (3 hour train ride): Bavaria former capital, known for its beer halls and inviting residents can actually be seen in 1-2 days, but it has so many amazing surrounding sites you’ll want to stay longer.
 Outside of its Oktoberfest feel, Munich’s surrounding sites include the Hofbräuhaus, English Garden, and further away Dachau & Mad King Ludwig’s Castles.

 Rating as a Day Trip From Hallstatt: 8 out of 10 (We suggest staying 3-4 days).

 5. Ramsau am Dachstein, Austria (2 hour train ride): The small Alpine village of Ramsau am Dachstein offers pretty much the best skiing in Austria outside of Innsbruck.
 In 2013 the neighboring mountain became a year-round attraction with the addition of some thrilling additions.
 The first was a large skywalk overlooking the Alps from the top of the main cable car station.
-Upping the stakes even more they added a daring Bridge to Nothingness, website.
-The death-defying bridge is the highest suspension bridge in Austria as 8858 feet above sea level.
+Upping the stakes, even more, they added a daring Bridge to Nothingness, website.
+The death-defying bridge is the highest suspension bridge in Austria at 8858 feet above sea level.
 This intense footbridge free hangs 1312 above the mountainside below, making it an instant tourist hit.
-The mountain also boosts an Ice Palace and the pleasant Panorama Restaurant.
+The mountain also boasts an Ice Palace and the pleasant Panorama Restaurant.

 Getting Here From Hallstatt: Train service to the village of Schladming takes 2 hours from Hallstatt.
 From the local transportation and the cable car will get you up the mountain.